FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 17th November 2023.md

 local community, and also had an interest in politics.
 One Member who had worked with him

-in the construction industry remembered him also as a first class tradesman.--- 2
+in the construction industry remembered him also as a first class tradesman.
+---
+2

 The Chief Executive, on behalf of Management and staff, expressed his condolences to Cllr